Python Interpreter MCP server

 Stats

-The MCP Python Interpreter provides a seamless way for Large Language Models to interact with Python environments, execute code, manage files, and handle development workflows.
-It works as a Model Context Protocol (MCP) server, enabling tools like Claude to access Python functionality directly.
+The MCP Python Interpreter enables language models to interact with Python environments, execute code, manage packages, and perform file operations, all within a secure Model Context Protocol (MCP) server.

 Installation